campbellkearns/old-brandonkearns.github.io/content/learn/2016-08-3-railsbridge.md

 ---
 layout: post
 title: RailsBridge
+cover: ""
+date: "08/03/2016"
+category: "learn"
+tags:
+    -
 ---

 It had been a long time since I had done any Rails in my career.
 My friend, [Raven](https://twitter.com/_raven_io), one of the organizers of RailsBridge Atlanta, asked me if I’d be willing to be a coach.

 Of course, I said yes.